pbb2291/Lidar-Notebooks/README.md

 # Lidar-Notebooks
 A series of jupyter notebook pipelines for processing highly detailed lidar point clouds (LAS or LAZ files) and deriving vegetation structure metrics.
-Draws on tools in a variety of other packages (such as geopandas, laspy, PDAL, rasterio, xarray, rioxarray, and concurrent.futures). <p>
+Draws on tools from a variety of other packages (such as geopandas, laspy, PDAL, rasterio, xarray, rioxarray, and concurrent.futures). <p>

 ### Pipelines, scripts, and what they do: